-This woman built a greenhouse that grows eye-catching tropical fruits—in Nova Scotia - Macleans.ca
+This woman built a greenhouse that grows eye-catching exotic fruits—in Nova Scotia - Macleans.ca

 Tart Chilean guava berries, plump persimmons the size of tomatoes, and pods of blue sausage fruit, also known as dead man’s fingers.
 This list sounds like an inventory of the world’s most magical fruit aisle, but in fact, all of this exotic produce (and more) is currently sprouting in a massive greenhouse located just outside of Lunenburg, Nova Scotia.
 Exotic Fruit Nursery, an operation built and run by biologist turned entrepreneur Annette Clarke, specializes in fruit varieties native to Europe, Australia and Southeast Asia, but it’s also expanding what the “hundred-mile diet” means to hungry East Coasters.

-Clarke acquired her penchant for unusual fruits in childhood, during a family vacation to Lake Garda, Italy.
+Clarke acquired her penchant for unique fruits in childhood, during a family vacation to Lake Garda, Italy.
 She remembers climbing a tree loaded with sweet, ripe figs and eating them right off the branches.
 “They tasted almost like honey,” she says.
 “It was an incredible taste that I never forgot.”
 Clarke, who is originally from Neuss, Germany, first visited British Columbia in the late ’90s, while conducting fieldwork for her forestry and soil science master’s degree from the University of Bonn.
 She put down roots in the province after meeting John, her future husband, and they settled with their son, Nicholas, in Roberts Creek, a town on the Sunshine Coast.
 Clarke taught environmental education at public schools and ran a hobby farm, selling run-of-the-mill produce (like tomatoes and cucumbers) at local farmers’ markets in her spare time.

-Her passion for exotic fruit kicked up again in 2012, when she discovered a children’s book called—what else?—Exotic Fruit by the Cambodian-American author Huy Voun Lee.
+Her passion for exotic fruit kicked up again in 2012, when she discovered a book called Uncommon Fruits for Every Garden by Lee Reich.
 Clarke read about the pawpaw, a mango-shaped fruit that tastes like banana pudding and is indigenous to the eastern United States.
 Hell-bent on growing some herself, Clarke contacted online seed sellers and nurseries across the province and throughout the U.S. “I’m a typical German: a bit excessive when it comes to research,” she jokes.
 “When I learn about something, I want to know everything—150 per cent.”
 Eventually she found a nursery near Coquitlam that was willing to part with its plants.
 She made the two-hour trek to bring them home.

 Her first pawpaw crop may have been underwhelming —“Horrible, like eating under-ripe bananas”—but a determined Clarke spent years perfecting the delicate art of growing unusual plants on Canadian soil.
 For a while, she successfully brought flying dragon citrus and gingko biloba trees to maturity.
 But by 2015, Roberts Creek started issuing water restrictions that made it difficult for Clarke to maintain her growing operation.
 Then came the forest fires.
 “The sky was dark red and you couldn’t breathe,” she says.
 Seeking refuge from looming climate disasters, Clarke sold her land in 2021, purchased a 33-acre property just outside of Lunenberg (sight unseen) and headed across the country, with cuttings, seeds and her son in tow.